projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 ==============================

-This section explains how to build a secure isolated world in a specific guest VM such as the Android UOS VM.
+This section explains how to build a secure isolated world in a specific guest VM such as the Android User VM.
 (See :ref:`trusty_tee` for more information.)

 On the APL platform, the secure world is used to run a virtualization-based Trusty TEE in an isolated world which serves Android as a guest (AaaG,) to get Google's Android relevant certificates by fulfilling Android CDD requirements.
-Also as a plan, Trusty will be supported to provide security services for LaaG UOS as well.
+Also as a plan, Trusty will be supported to provide security services for LaaG User VM as well.

 Refer to this Google website for `Trusty details
 <https://source.android.com/security/trusty/>`_ and for `Android CCD